How to Avoid Getting Sick on a Cruise

 Nausea, Vomiting, and Diarrhea

-If soap and water are not available, alcohol-based hand sanitizer (containing at least 60% alcohol) is a good second choice.
-You will see hand sanitizer dispensers throughout your cruise ship—use them.
+If soap and water are not available, alcohol-based hand sanitizer (containing at least 70% alcohol) is a good second choice.
+You will see hand sanitizer dispensers throughout your cruise ship, be sure to use them.

 While on shore excursions, especially in developing countries, follow basic food and water precautions: eat only food that is cooked and served hot, drink only beverages from sealed containers, avoid ice, and eat fresh fruit only if you have washed it with clean water and peeled it yourself.